openethereum/openethereum.github.io/Warp-Sync-Snapshot-Format.md

 # Block chunks

+*NOTE*: This is the block chunk format for Ethash PoW-based engines.
+Other consensus engines may have their own block chunk format.

 Block chunks contain raw block data: blocks themselves, and their transaction receipts.
 The blocks are stored in the "abridged block" format (referred to by `AB`), and the the receipts are stored in a list: `[receipt_1: P, receipt_2: P, ...]` (referred to by `RC`).

 Each block chunk is an rlp-encoded list of the following format: